-This program is designed to facilitate pro-social leadership skills for gang involved and at-risk of gang involved youth aged 12 - 18.
+Manifesting Amazing Dreams is a 15 week paid program, designed to facilitate pro-social leadership skills for gang involved and at-risk of gang involved youth aged 12 – 20.
 Youth acquire skills and competencies to enhance their resiliency from gang involvement and/or facilitate their transition out of gang involvement into pro-social life outcomes.
-This intervention program uses case management, personal development, training and skills enhancement, and community outreach and presentations.
-Funding is provided through the Ontario Ministry of Children and Youth Services.
+This intervention program uses case management, personal development, and group based training and skills enhancement.
+Funding is provided through the Ontario Ministry of Children, Community and Social Services.

 Steps 2 Success is a 15-week paid employment program that supports youth, aged 15-30, with barriers to employment to re-enter the workforce, maintain permanent employment, or return to education.
 This program has two phases – a 6 week group based employment skills session and a 9-week work placement.
 Participants develop employment skills through workshops and team building experience, work on resume writing and mock interviews and how to resolve work conflicts.
 Funding is provided through Employment and Social Development Canada.